EvelynP27/2D-Medical-Image-Classifier/README.md

 ## Usage
 1. Open this [link](https://colab.research.google.com/drive/103xEESfkA2BpFe3_39rZGTS8_px9HnP9?usp=sharing) to access the Google Colab file and make a copy

-2. Run the Google Colab to preprocess the data, train the model, and make predictions.
+2. Run the Google Colab to preprocess the data, train the model, and make classifications.

 ## Technologies Used
 - Programming languages: Python